d3rp/d3rp.github.io/content/blog/201812_containerize_research.rst

 python -c "import torch; print(torch.__version__)"
 {{< /highlight >}}

-At Aalto, we recommend building a Singularity image by pulling from a Docker registry, and that’s how I do it.
-However, you can build from a Singularity def file as well.
+At Aalto, we recommend building a Singularity image by pulling from a Docker registry, because Docker build is much faster than Singularity for testing as Docker builds modular layers while Singularity builds from scratch every time.

 Other materials on containers
 -----------------------------